Ugo Mazzucchelli: The old campaigner

 Ugo Mazzucchelli was an octogenarian when he launched "the last great battle of his life".
 Gaetano Bresci was a Tuscan-born Italian-American anarchist from New Jersey who returned to Italy and assassinated the king in July 1901.
 It was not the first anarchist assassination attempt against Umberto I, but it was the first that succeeded.
 For many commentators, a particularly noteworthy aspect of the affair was that Bresci became identified as the first European convicted regicide offender not to be executed: capital punishment had been abolished in 1889.
 In June 1985 Mazzucchelli convened a meeting in Carrara of activists, interested citizens and well-regarded university professors, including the nationally known historians Enzo Santarelli (whose own political proclivities could in no way be construed as radical) and Pier Carlo Masini.
 They put together a cogent case for Bresci's historical importance, and therefore for erecting the proposed memorial to him by the entrance to the city's main cemetery.
 It was the first of many committee meetings over the next five years.
 Mazzucchelli's conspicuously long campaign for the placement of a memorial to Bresci was remarkable in the extent to which it succeeded in uniting the forces of the political right and the political centre - described by one commentator as an alliance between reactionary and respectable Italy - in opposition.
 Coming four decades after Italy had become a republic by means of an "institutional referendum", Mazzucchelli's campaign for a Bresci memorial nevertheless awakened a valuable debate on violence and terrorism at a delicate time in the country's history: the debate was enriched and broadened by extensive coverage in the print and broadcast media.
 During 1986 "Prime Minister" Cossiga himself intervened in the debate.
 At one stage a court case was even launched against Carrara's Communist mayor, the city councillors and members of the committee that, by authorizing the memorial, had "condoned the crime of attacking the head of state".
 However, the twenty-nine accused were all acquitted at the court of first instance and then acquitted again when the matter was appealed.
 Ugo Mazzucchelli faced trial in connection with his memorial campaign, but was acquitted in December 1993.
-Towards the end of a quiet evening early in May 1990, shortly after sunset, the memorial the Gaetano Bresci, was finally set in its place by an entrance to the Turigliano Cemetery, a tribute both to the man who killed the king in 1901 and to the determination and campaigning flair of Ugo Mazzucchelli through the 1980s.
+Towards the end of a quiet evening early in May 1990, shortly after sunset, the memorial to Gaetano Bresci was finally set in its place by an entrance to the Turigliano Cemetery, a tribute both to the man who killed the king in 1901 and to the determination and campaigning flair of Ugo Mazzucchelli through the 1980s.